bloomsburyai/cape-client/docs/source/examples.rst

 Each answer in the list contains the following properties:

+..  _answer-objects:

 ..  csv-table::
     :header: "Property", "Description"
     :delim: |

-    text        |   The proposed answer to the question confidence  |   How confident the AI is that this is the correct answer sourceType  |   Whether this result came from a 'document'\, an 'faq' or 'notfound' if an answer wasn't found sourceId    |   The ID of the document or FAQ this answer was found in (depending on sourceType) startOffset |   The starting position of this answer in the document (if sourceType is 'document') endOffset   |   The end position of this answer in the document (if sourceType is 'document')
+    text        |   The proposed answer to the question confidence  |   How confident the AI is that this is the correct answer sourceType  |   Whether this result came from a 'document'\ or a 'saved_reply' sourceId    |   The ID of the document or saved reply this answer was found in (depending on sourceType) startOffset |   The starting position of this answer in the document (if sourceType is 'document') endOffset   |   The end position of this answer in the document (if sourceType is 'document')